pjazdzewski1990/ScalaConsultants.github.io/_posts/11-02-2015-event-sourced-dice-game-part1.md

 - `receiveCommand` - we'll implement this to handle _regular_ messages
 - `receiveRecover` - this is where previously persisted events for given `persistenceId` are thrown upon actor's creation.
 We'll implement it to restore game's state by applying these events.

-What do we get from `PersistentActor`?

-- `persist` method - we'll use it to save generated game events to journal
+By extending `PersistentActor` we get (amongst other things) a `persist` method we'll use to save the generated events to the journal.
-- `saveSnapshot` - can be used to create a snapshot (we won't use it)

-`GameActor` will be responsible for managing game's state (`game` variable), passing commands to it and updating the time.
+`GameActor` will be responsible for managing a running game's state (the `game` variable) - feeding it commands and ticking the time.

 {% highlight scala %}
 class GameActor(id: GameId) extends PersistentActor {